falcosecurity/falco-website/content/en/blog/falco-0-36-1/index.md

 ## Let's meet 🤝

-We meet every week in our [community calls](https://github.com/falcosecurity/community), if you want to know the latest and the greatest you should join us there!
+We meet every Wednesday in our [community calls](https://github.com/falcosecurity/community), if you want to know the latest and the greatest you should join us there!

 If you have any questions